 These funds help create programs such as the Haslam Scholars, the Kline Music Scholars, and the Morris Endowed Honors Scholarship Fund—all important tools in recruiting the world's best undergraduate and graduate students.

 Private support has fueled a transformation of our campus, marking several record-setting years of new construction and renovation.
-Our students are learning in state-of-the-art facilities like the James A. Haslam II Business Building, the Min H. Kao Electrical Engineering and Computer Science Building, and the new Natalie L. Haslam Music Center and John Tickle Engineering Building.
+Our students are learning in state-of-the-art facilities like the James A. Haslam II Business Building, the Min H. Kao Electrical Engineering and Computer Science Building, the Natalie L. Haslam Music Center, and the John D. Tickle Engineering Building.

 Our student athletes have access to state-of-the-art training and practice facilities including the Anderson Training Center, the Allan Jones Intercollegiate Aquatic Center, the Joan Cronan Volleyball Practice Facility, and Pratt Pavilion.
-Volunteer fans now cheer on our teams from new construction venues like Regal Soccer Stadium and venues boasting major renovations including Neyland Stadium and Thompson-Boling Arena.
+Volunteer fans cheer on our teams from venues boasting major renovations including Neyland Stadium and Thompson-Boling Arena.